Walkthroughs / Blue Prince / Best Rooms to Draft and When

 • If you are gem-starved: Take Den first, then Parlor if you are ready to solve it, then Wine Cellar if you can afford the dead end.
 Ballroom is a reset button when you have 0 or 1 gem, not when you are already rich.

 • If the Room 46 push collapses: Switch goals.
 Draft Observatory, Library, Office, Mail Room, Drafting Studio, or a puzzle room.
-A failed route can still hand your future self a clue, upgrade, Star, or permanent draft change.
+A failed route can still give your future self a clue, upgrade, Star, or permanent draft change.

 Ask for help in the comments below!